-Men who are controlled by their wives or girlfriends often feel emasculated, belittled, fearful and humiliated.
+Men who are controlled by their wives or girlfriends often feel emasculated and embarrassed.
 They almost always feel confused and isolated.
-They may be verbally attacked through name-calling, profanity, character assassination or insults (i.e. you’re fat, you don’t make enough money, you have no backbone, etc.).
+They may feel belittled by name-calling, profanity, character assassination or insults (i.e. you’re fat, you don’t make enough money, you have no backbone, etc.).
 They may feel like nothing they do is good enough.

 They may live in fear of losing access to their children if they don’t tow the line, or they may live with the burden of a partner’s deliberate overspending.
 They may have sexual intimacy doled out as a reward for “good behaviour” or withheld as punishment.